 You can purchase Christie’s latest novel, Kitty’s Countryside Dream here.

-Christie loves to hear from her readers and you can get in touch via:
+Christie loves to hear from her readers and you can get in touch via social media: